Itheum/sdk-mx-data-nft/README.md

 // Retrieves the specific DataNft const dataNft = DataNft.createFromApi({ nonce });

-// (A) Get a message from the Data Marshal node for your to sign to prove ownership const message = await dataNft.messageToSign();
+// (A) Get a message from the Data Marshal node for you to sign to prove ownership const message = await dataNft.messageToSign();

 // (B) Sign the message with a wallet and obtain a signature